 Yoga has been shown to help alleviate many of the symptoms brought on by menopause.
 Let’s take a look at some of the poses that help deal with specific symptoms of menopause.

 NOTE: If you are not familiar with these poses, a quick internet search can show you how to perform them.
 If this is your first time trying yoga, a beginner’s yoga class is a good idea.
-This way you will learn the types of yoga poses, how to do them correctly, and the benefit each pose provides.
+This way you will learn the types of yoga poses, how to do

 1. Reclining Poses